When is Little Nightmares 2 released? What’s it about? Is there a trailer? - TheNewsTrace

 What’s Little Nightmares 2 about?

-Little Nightmares 2 will function a new playable character known as Mono, with the earlier protagonist Six performing as a computer-controlled information.
-Following on from Six’s escape from Maw within the first recreation, she then meets younger boy Mono, and the 2 journey to the Sign Tower to cease the darkish indicators being despatched out by the mysterious Broadcaster.
+Little Nightmares 2 will characteristic a new playable character known as Mono, with the earlier protagonist Six appearing as a computer-controlled information.
+Following on from Six’s escape from Maw within the first sport, she then meets younger boy Mono, and the 2 journey to the Sign Tower to cease the darkish indicators being despatched out by the mysterious Broadcaster.

-The sport takes place in a new world being distorted by the Sign Tower that appears simply as suspenseful and horrific as the primary, as sadistic lecturers and bloodthirsty hunters chase you thru sinister colleges and depraved woodlands.
-Gameplay seems to be to be much like the puzzle-platforming motion of the unique, this time with a co-op twist.
+The sport takes place in a new world being distorted by the Sign Tower that appears simply as suspenseful and horrific as the primary, as sadistic academics and bloodthirsty hunters chase you thru sinister faculties and depraved woodlands.
+Gameplay seems to be to be just like the puzzle-platforming motion of the unique, this time with a co-op twist.

 Is there a trailer for Little Nightmares 2?